coheia/simple-http-service/README.md

 })
 ```

-### **Projects example:**
+### **Manages CRUD API - "Projects" example**

-This code manages a CRUD API by creating a ProjectService class that extends a protected service.
-The protected service handles authentication by using a token and the httpServiceConfig.
-The code removes the authorization header when the request does not require authentication, which is the case for the getProjects and getProject methods.
-The code also includes methods for creating, updating, and deleting projects, which make use of the protected service's post, put, and delete methods.
+The following code manages a CRUD API by creating a ProjectService class that extends a ProtectedService (the prev example).
+The code removes the authorization header when the request does not require authentication, which is the case for the `getProjects` and `getProject` methods.
+The code also includes methods for creating, updating, and deleting projects, which make use of the ProtectedService's `post`, `put`, and `delete` methods.

 ```typescript
 import { ProtectedService, TOKEN } from './ProtectedService'